kalpiree/SURE/README.md

-# DUAR Framework: Dynamically Adaptive Uncertainty-aware Recommendations
+# DUAR: Dynamically Adaptive Uncertainty-aware Recommendations

 This repository implements a pipeline to generate prediction sets with guaranteed performance with the DUAR framework.